keegoid/linux-deploy-scripts/README.md

 Finally, from my Linux workstation, I perform `git commit -am 'updated README'` and push my changes to GitHub `git push origin master`.

+If you set the default push method for git to **matching** with `git config --global push.default matching`, then you can simply use `git push origin` to push the current branch you're on whether master or something else.

 I hope you find this workflow as easy and efficient as I do.
 Writing in Draft is a real pleasure.
 Tip: press F11 to write without distractions in full-screen mode.

 ## License